 AdSense is Google's contextual advertising network.
 Website owners can enroll in this ad serving program to allow text, image and video advertisements administered by Google to be on their sites.
 Revenue is generated on a per-click or per-thousand impressions basis and publishers share the profits from those ad clicks with Google.

 At the technical level, a cookie is a small data file (often URLs, Web addresses, etc.) created by a Web server and stored on a user's computer.
-The purpose of cookies are to help websites customize a visitor's experience, as well as allow affiliate program managers to track conversions.
+The purpose of cookies is to help websites customize a visitor's experience, as well as allow affiliate program managers to track conversions.

-CPA stands for "Cost Per Action" and is defined as the cost to an advertiser for a specific action taken by a user in response to an ad.
+CPA stands for "cost-per-action" and is defined as the cost to an advertiser for a specific action taken by a user in response to an ad.
 An "action" may be anything from an ad click to buying a product.
 It is a very useful way to measure the effectiveness of online advertising.

-CPC stands for "Cost Per Click".
+CPC stands for "cost-per-click."
 It is the specific amount that an advertiser is charged each time their ad is clicked.
-Most search ads and contextual ads are sold in auctions where advertisers are charged on a Cost Per Click basis.
+Most search ads and contextual ads are sold in auctions where advertisers are charged on a cost-per-click basis.

 CSS or "Cascading Style Sheets" is the language used to describe how an HTML document should be formatted.
 Both web designers and users often use CSS to create style templates that specify how different text elements appear on a webpage.